 Not only are mandarins great for snacking on but I love to use them in my cooking and baking.
 Satsumas flavor is tangier and more intense than regular oranges and just perks up the flavors of your baked goods.

-The first step is grating and juicing the mandarins.
-After grating them, smash the peeled mandarines with a fork to release the juice.
+The first step is zesting and juicing the mandarins.
+The easiest way to zest any citrus fruit is with a citrus zester which gives you nice-sized pieces of the fruit.
+After zesting them, smash the peeled mandarines with a fork to release the juice.

-Next, make the orange caramel by cooking sugar and the mandarin juice until it turns an amber color; then pour the caramel into a loaf pan.
+The next step is to make the orange caramel.
+This is easy to do, just cook the sugar and the mandarin juice until it turns an amber color; then pour the caramel into a loaf pan.

-Now, scald the cream, milk, a little of the juice and the mandarin peel and slowly whisk into the eggs and sugar.
-Pour this strained mixture over the orange-caramel and place in a water bath for an hour, or until the custard is set.
+The final step is to scald the cream, milk, a little of the juice, and the mandarin peel and slowly whisk it into the eggs and sugar.
+Pour this strained mixture over the orange-caramel and place in a water bath and bake for an hour, or until the custard is set.

 After the custard has cooled turn out on a platter and watch the caramel drizzle over this silky-smooth dessert.